Committing to Writing Regularly

 I hope that that this will finally help me to build the habit of writing regularly.
 If you’re reading this, please feel free to use it to hold me accountable!

-Thank you for taking some time out of your day to read this post!
-Please feel free to share this with anyone who you think might benefit from it.
+Thank you for taking the time out of your day to read this post!
+If you know anyone who might find it interesting, please share it with them.

-If you would like to stay up to date with future posts, subscribe to the RSS feed.
+You can stay up to date by subscribing to the RSS feed.